rebpoli/harpy/doc/Description.md

     Solver--> SolverCoupler
     note for Solver "External data static or not, is a simple solver, and a native coupler"

+    class BoundaryConditions {
+        Holds current BCs
+        Knows the current delta_t
+        Updated when Timestep is updated by callback
+    }

     class Material {
         BoundaryConditions *bc